 Constitutional law is a vast topic.
 The Constitution is, simultaneously, a general blueprint for governmental structure, a guide for specific structural questions (e.g., how old does one have to be in order to become President?), and a charter of rights.
-Indeed, as noted earlier, the topic is so broad that no one law school class aspires to cover all of constitutional law.
-Classes called "Constitutional Law" typically cover the materials addressed in this book: the basics of federalism and the separation of powers (including the powers of the federal courts), due process, and equal protection.
-Even this enumeration overstates the coverage: for example, the Due Process Clause of the Fourteenth Amendment has been understood to include, or "incorporate" as rights against state governments, most of the individual rights the Bill of Rights protects against federal impairment.
-But this book-and indeed, most courses in Constitutional Law-do not cover those Bill of Rights provisions in detail.
+Indeed, the topic is so broad that no one law school class aspires to cover all of constitutional law.
+Classes called "Constitutional Law" typically cover the materials this book addresses: the basics of federalism and the separation of powers (including the powers of the federal courts), due process, and equal protection.
+Even this enumeration overstates the coverage: for example, the Due Process Clause of the Fourteenth Amendment has been understood to include, or "incorporate," as rights against state governments, most of the individual rights the Bill of Rights protects against federal impairment.
+But this book-like most Constitutional Law courses-does not cover those Bill of Rights provisions in detail.
 For example, while the Fourteenth Amendment's Due Process Clause incorporates the Fourth Amendment's guarantee against unreasonable searches and seizures, you will not find a discussion of Fourth Amendment doctrine in this book, even though technically this right, in its incorporated form, is a "due process" right.
-For that discussion you'd need to take a class on Criminal Procedure.
+For that discussion you'd need to take a class on criminal procedure.

 But even the topics this book does cover comprise a vast array of issues.
 Does the federal government have the power to regulate water pollution?
 Can Congress control how administrative agencies regulate?
 Can the President launch missile strikes on a foreign nation without a declaration of war?
 Can a state ban late-term abortions?
 Same-sex marriage?
 Can a state university engage in racial preferences?
+Can it regulate the lengths of trucks using its highways?
 The disparate nature of these topics, and others like them, presents a daunting challenge to students seeking a coherent understanding of the material covered in a basic Constitutional Law course.
-Finding themes in the Court's discussion of these topics will likely be one of your major tasks during this class.
+Finding themes in the Court's discussion of these topics will likely be one of your major tasks as you study this material.
 But one problem we can start to resolve is the one caused by the interrelationships between the different topics you'll consider.
-That interrelatedness creates a classic "chicken and egg" problem-that is, you can't understand topic A until you've learned about topic B, but you can't understand topic B until you've learned topic A. In order to break out of this loop, the next part of this Introduction provides a very basic roadmap to the different areas the book covers, and notes places where an understanding of one topic will be useful to your comprehension of another.
+That interrelatedness creates a classic "chicken and egg" problem - that is, you can't understand topic A until you've learned about topic B, but you can't understand topic B until you've learned about topic A. In order to break out of this loop, the next part of this Introduction provides a very basic roadmap to the different areas the book covers, and notes places where an understanding of one topic will be useful to your comprehension of another.